 The Seljuk Han of Anatolia

-An eastern han on the road to Iran, mentioned in a 14th century Italian merchants travel guide.
+An eastern han on the road to Iran, mentioned in a 14th century travel guide written by an Italian merchant.

 Karpuz, Anadolu Selçuklu Eserleri (2008) v.1 p.
 319.